1.1 Performance, Planning and Review (PPR) is a three-stage, cyclical process.

-(b) To prepare, the staff member establishes or updates his/her PPR portfolio.
+(b) To prepare, the staff member establishes or updates their PPR portfolio.

-A PPR portfolio aims to provide a structured framework that encourages the staff member to reflect systematically on his/her work and career.
+(d) A PPR portfolio aims to provide a structured framework that encourages the staff member to reflect systematically on their work and career.
 It is a collection of documents which includes:

-(i) A work profile which comprises a current curriculum vitae and a current position description for the position the staff member holds.
+(i) A work profile which comprises a current curriculum vitae and a current position description/role statement for the position the staff member holds.

-(ii) A self-evaluation statement, in which the staff member reflects on his/her performance and development.
-The level and complexity of the position the staff member holds often influences the length of the statement;
+(ii) A self-evaluation statement, in which the staff member reflects on their performance and development.
+The level and complexity of the position the staff member holds often influences the length of the statement.

-(d) The staff member gives his/her PPR supervisor a copy of the PPR portfolio, allowing enough time for the PPR supervisor to read and reflect on it before the PPR discussion.
+(e) The staff member gives their PPR supervisor a copy of the PPR portfolio, allowing enough time for the PPR supervisor to read and reflect on it before the PPR discussion.

 4.2 Stage two: PPR discussion

-(a) Any review of performance is based on the current position description and the achievement of performance and development goals from the last PPR discussion or the probation plan.
+(a) Any review of performance is based on the current position description/role statement and the achievement of performance and development goals from the last PPR discussion or the probation plan.